mingxuan/mingxuan.github.io/_pages/publications.md

 author_profile: true
 ---

-You can also find my articles on my [Google Scholar Profile](https://scholar.google.com/citations?user=cB1mFBsAAAAJ)<br>
+You can also find my articles on my [Google Scholar Profile]

 {% include base_path %}